ajramos/cloud-certs/gcp-pcne-cert.md

 Premium ⇒ It arrives to google pretty much faster

-Standard ⇒ It arrives in more hops to google (not recommended, only for very sensitive to cost customers)
+Standard ⇒ It arrives in more hops to google (not recommended, only for very sensitive to cost customers).
+It uses ISPs network.
+If you are not going to use CDN or having multiple regions.

 ## VPC Flow Logs